-Results from the survey indicated lower safety belt use among occupants in pickup trucks (81.1%) when compared to other vehicle types (Figure 7).
-Front seat occupants in vans were most likely to be belted (92.6%), followed by occupants in sport utility vehicles (92.1%) and passenger cars (90.2%).
-Between the years 2015-2019, safety belt use increased in SUVs and vans, but remained stagnant in cars (Figure 8).
-Usage in pickup trucks decreased 0.6 percentage points from 2018 to 2019, continuing the downward trend seen from 2017 to 2018 (2.1% decrease).
-Occupants in pickup trucks were belted 9.1 percentage points less than occupants in passenger cars, 11.0 points less than occupants in SUVs, and 11.5 points less than vans.
+Results from the 2022 survey indicated continued lower safety belt use among occupants in pickup trucks (79.5%) when compared to other vehicle types (Figure 7).
+Front seat occupants in sport utility vehicles (SUVs) were most likely to be belted (91.3%), followed by occupants in passenger cars (89.0%) and vans (86.7%).
+Before 2022, when usage in all vehicle types declined, safety belt use increased in SUVs somewhat but remained stagnant in passenger cars and vans (Figure 8).
+Usage in pickup trucks continues to decrease.

 Figure 7.
-2019 Observed Safety Belt Use Rate by Vehicle Type
+2021 Observed Safety Belt Use Rate by Vehicle Type

 Figure 8.
-Observed Safety Belt Use Rate by Vehicle Type: 2015-2019
+Observed Safety Belt Use Rate by Vehicle Type: 2017-2022

 Figure 9 shows the breakdown of safety belt use by gender and vehicle type.
-As previously indicated, the survey found male occupants wore safety belts less often than females, regardless of vehicle type.
+As previously indicated, the survey found male occupants were safety belts less often than females, regardless of vehicle type.
+In 2022 (as in 2021), even female usage in pickup trucks was close to 90 percent (89.9%).

 Figure 9.
-2019 Observed Safety Belt Use Rate by Gender and Vehicle Type
+2022 Observed Safety Belt Use Rate by Gender and Vehicle Type

-Further evidence of the low use rate in pickup trucks can be seen on the following page where use rates are examined by vehicle type and seating position (Figure 10).
-Outboard passengers in pickups were observed wearing safety belts the least of all occupant categories (76.7%).
+Further evidence of the low usage in pickup trucks can be seen on the following page where use rates are examined by vehicle type and seating position (Figure 10).
+This year, occupants in pickups were observed wearing safety belts the least of all occupant categories (79.5%).